gsajdok/gsajdok.github.io/README.md

 - Autotyping solution for typewriter-like animations

 ### To do:
-- Further segments, such as About, Contact, Portfolio
+- More segments, such as About, Contact, Portfolio

 ## Usage